-The default operational semantics of LambdaFit is parameterized by a maximum heap size S, and is 234 designed in such a way that the heap size always remains less than or equal to S. This property, 235 which is stated by Theorem 4.2 (\S 4.2.8), is enforced as follows.
-Let us say that a memory allocation 236 request is large if it would cause the heap size to exceed S, that is, if the sum of the current heap 237 size and the number of requested words exceeds S. Otherwise, let us say that the allocation is 238 small.
+The default operational semantics of LambdaFit is parameterized by a maximum heap size S, and is designed in such a way that the heap size always remains less than or equal to S. This property, which is stated by Theorem 4.2 (§4.2.8), is enforced as follows.
+Let us say that a memory allocation request is large if it would cause the heap size to exceed S, that is, if the sum of the current heap size and the number of requested words exceeds S. Otherwise, let us say that the allocation is small.
 Then, a large memory allocation instruction is not allowed to proceed: it is blocked.
-Once 239 garbage collection takes place and is able to free enough space in the heap, this memory allocation 240 instruction may become small, therefore unblocked.
-241 behavior remain permitted by the operational semantics, namely crashes and deadlocks: a thread can crash or become forever blocked.
-Under certain assumptions about the placement of polling points, our program logic statically guarantees that these undesirable behaviors cannot arise: this is stated by our safety and liveness theorems (Theorems 7.1 and 7.2).
+Once garbage collection takes place and is able to free enough space in the heap, this memory allocation instruction may become small, therefore unblocked.